-Decision-maker for request by an employee: An employee of the Department may seek an advance written determination from the director or his or her designee.
-The director or his or her designee will be deemed the decision-maker for the employee's request.
+Decision-maker for request by an employee: An employee of the Department may seek an advance written determination from the director or their designee.
+The director or their designee will be deemed the decision-maker for the employee's request.

-Decision-maker for request by the director: The director may seek an advance written determination from his or her appointing authority.
-The appointing authority will be deemed the decision-maker for the director's request.
+Decision-maker for request by the director: The director may seek an advance written determination from their appointing authority or the Ethics Commission.
+The appointing authority or the Ethics Commission, as applicable, will be deemed the decision-maker for the director's request.